 Utilizing the lens of sustainability

-Guidance and support in developing Forest Fridays (full days spent outside all year round, usually on a weekly basis)
+Guidance and support in developing Forest Fridays (full or half days spent outside all year round)

 Guidance and support for integrating nature-based activities into your curriculum

 Have an idea of your own related to these topics?
 Let us know!

 Quarterly Chapter Meetings of Inside-Outside Western Foothills Chapter- Foothills Outdoor Learning Collaborative